shaack/cm-chessboard/README.md

 ## API

 ### addMarker(square, type = MARKER_TYPE.emphasize)

+Add a marker on a square.
+Default types are: MARKER_TYPE.newMove, MARKER_TYPE.lastMove, MARKER_TYPE.emphasize, exportet by `Chessboard.js`.
+You can create your own marker types, just create an object like {slice: "marker1", opacity: 0.6}.
+`slice` is the id in sprite.svg, `opacity` the opacity.

 ### removeMarker(field = null, type = null);

 Set field to null to remove all marker from squares.